vieduy/zac2022-lyric-alignment/README.md

 ### Problem with datasets

 First, we tried to fine-tuning this method on ZaloAI 2022 datasets, the results in the public leaderboard seem not good $\\approx 0.52$.
-After EDA data of training set, we realized that Ground-truth has been mislabeled quite a bit (easily check this misalignment by [audacity](https://www.audacityteam.org/download/))
+After EDA data of training set, we realized that Ground-truth has been misalignment quite a bit (easily check this by [audacity](https://www.audacityteam.org/download/)).

+So we used the [pretrained baseline](https://github.com/jhuang448/LyricsAlignment-MTL/blob/main/checkpoints/checkpoint_Baseline) to create **pseudo labels**.

+However, instead of using 100% pseudo-labels.
+We calculate IoU bẻtween pseudo-labels and GT from ZaloAI Datasets.
+If IoU is less than 0.7, we will use pseudo-label, otherwise we will use GT from Zalo.

 ```
 pip install -r requirements.txt